 1. The Lifestyle

 Jimmy Buffett would have been proud to know you.
 No responsibility was felt towards anything and your life revolved around the next bit of fun.
-It was a shallow existence, but you were just the man to make it rock.
 Eventually, last call always occur.
 The lights come on and the party is over.
 You still slip out on occasion to catch Monday Night Football and see how many .50 cent wings you can down.
 But Margaritaville has long since closed.
 Nowadays you sip ice tea and your wing man uses a sippy cup.

 2. Stepping Up To The Plate

 Sometimes you can’t believe the words are coming from your mouth.
 “I sound just like my Dad” you think to yourself with a slight bit of fear.
 Then, you remember you are the Dad now.
 A different set of priorities now rest at your feet.
 You are the responsible one now.
 Discipline and guidance have now been reassigned to your department.
 You step up to the plate and you deliver, because that is what a good man does.

 Time moves like a bullet train.
 Even Christmas sneaks up on you like a fleet-footed time bandit.
 There is always something else that needs done and somewhere else you need to be.
 Then, you see those big brown eyes staring up at you.
 The only place you know you will be is right where they want you to be.